 - Easy to customize with your favorite ingredients and make it Keto, dairy-free, low-carb, or Paleo.
 The calorie count for the basic egg bites comes in at just 156 calories per piece, packed with protein.

-- You’ll save a lot of money as it’s way cheaper making them at home than buying at Starbucks.
+- You’ll save a lot of money as it’s way cheaper to make them at home than buying them at Starbucks.

 - You can easily make them in bulk ahead of time and store in the freezer so you can throw together an impressive breakfast quickly during hectic mornings.
 Simply heat them up in the microwave and serve with toast, English muffins, or oatmeal!